 Price

 The Crazy-Hubs cost more than VRH but come with the added benefits of cooling and strength.
-The Stone Cold Chillers add an additional $99 to the setup making the price almost the same.
+The Stone Cold Chillers add $99 to the setup making the price almost the same.

 The main alternative to GT height adjustment kits is to change the rails altogether.
-There are a couple of versions out there allowing you to change the bolt position.
+There are a couple of versions out there that allow you to change the bolt position.

 This is also something the new Floatwheel has adapted with their GT clone and their adv Pro rails.